recommenders-team/recommenders/SETUP.md

 ### Requirements

 * A machine running Linux, MacOS or Windows
-* Anaconda with Python version >= 3.6
+* An optional requirement is Anaconda with Python version >= 3.6
   * This is pre-installed on Azure DSVM such that one can run the following steps directly.
 To setup on your local machine, [Miniconda](https://docs.conda.io/en/latest/miniconda.html) is a quick way to get started.

+  Alternatively a [virtual environment](https://docs.python.org/3/library/venv.html) can be used instead of Anaconda.
 * [Apache Spark](https://spark.apache.org/downloads.html) (this is only needed for the PySpark environment).

 ### Dependencies setup

-As a pre-requisite to install the dependencies with Conda, make sure that Anaconda and the package manager Conda are both up to date:
+As a pre-requisite to installing the dependencies, if using Conda, make sure that Anaconda and the package manager Conda are both up to date:

 ```{shell}
 conda update conda -n root
 conda update anaconda        # use 'conda install anaconda' if the package is not installed
 ```

-We provide a script, [generate_conda_file.py](tools/generate_conda_file.py), to generate a conda-environment yaml file which you can use to create the target environment using the Python version 3.6 with all the correct dependencies.
+There are different ways one may use the recommenders utilities.
+The most convenient one is probably by installing the `ms-recommenders` package from [PyPI](https://pypi.org).
+Another option is to install from a local copy of the code.
+For instructions on how to do these, see [this guide](reco_utils/README.md).

+An alternative is to run all the recommender utilities directly from a local copy of the source code.
+This requires installing all the necessary dependencies from Anaconda and PyPI.
+For instructions on how to do this, see [this guide](conda.md)

 **NOTE** the `xlearn` package has dependency on `cmake`.
 If one uses the `xlearn` related notebooks or scripts, make sure `cmake` is installed in the system.
 The easiest way to install on Linux is with apt-get: `sudo apt-get install -y build-essential cmake`.
 Detailed instructions for installing `cmake` from source can be found [here](https://cmake.org/install/).